Is your power out? Did the lights just die?

 - BAD SIGN: The carrier is hot, black, or smells like burning plastic.

-If you see the bad sign, DO NOT fix it.
+If you see a bad sign, DO NOT fix it.
 Leave it out and call us.

 Don’t Have Fuse Wire?